-Outdoor projects with a more rustic look can be created by using reclaimed wood pallets that have already been weathered by the elements.
+Several outdoor projects (with a rustic look) can be created using reclaimed wood pallets that the elements have already weathered.

-But if you want to build a new decorative piece of the project for your garden or patio, here are the steps that you need to follow while painting the bare wood pallets:
+If you desire to build and paint a new decorative piece for your garden or patio, here are the steps you need to follow:

-After the wood pallet is clean and dry, use sandpaper to rough up the surface of the wood.
+After it’s clean and dry, use sandpaper to roughen up the wood pallets’ surface to help the paint adhere.

-Once the surface is sanded, you need to apply a primer coat to the wood pallet. weatherproof latex
+Once the pallet surface is sanded, wipe it with a cloth and apply a weatherproof latex primer coat to it.

-KILZ Premium High-Hide Stain Blocking Latex Primer is a great product for this type of outdoor project as it will help to block any stains that might bleed through the paint.
+KILZ Premium High-Hide Stain Blocking Latex Primer is an excellent product for pallet-made outdoor projects as it will help to block any stains that might bleed through the paint.

 This will also help to seal the wood and provide a smooth surface for the paint to adhere to.